Get in touch

 a.
 Coordinate the provision and implementation of remedies to a Complainant and other people the District identifies as having had equal access to the District’s education program or activity limited or denied by Unlawful Discrimination;

 b.
-Coordinate the imposition of any Disciplinary Sanctions against a Respondent.
-For a Title IX Sex Discrimination Complaint, notify the Complainant of any such Disciplinary Sanctions; and
+Coordinate the imposition of any Disciplinary Sanctions against a Respondent; and

 c.
 Take other appropriate prompt and effective steps to ensure that Unlawful Discrimination does not continue or recur within the District’s education program or activity.